shfong/tcrp-reproduce/README.md

 ### Gathering data

 This part of the pipeline is not automated yet.
+The raw data will need to be downloaded from DepMap, and the transformed data are generated in with a jupyter notebook `tcrp/data_preparation/process_sanger_drug_cell_line.ipynb`.
+This notebook will generate a series of pickled files and numpy compressed files that the following steps will be dependent on.

 ### TCRP complete run